 Entrance to the lighthouse is free (donations gratefully accepted) and the views from the top of the lighthouse stretch out for miles up and down the coast.
 These views are the best thing.
-Second best is the deep history surrounding you.
+The second best is the deep history surrounding you.

 After you’ve soaked in the views, you can peruse souvenirs and produce or grab some nearby ice cream.
 You can also stop by the fortress for a bite to eat or soak in the history.
 And when you’re finished with all of that, you can resume your vacation on a sunny beach.

 Top Activity To Do: Algarve Full-Day Jeep Safari Tour with Lunch

 One of my favorite parts of the Algarve was Faro a small city in the south.

 It has a fascinating Moorish and Jewish history with lots of interesting buildings to explore.
 The old walled town also has many run-down buildings too these give it a certain edge when you are wandering around.